2022–2023 Members of the Board

 San Francisco, CABoard Director and Start-up Advisor

-Yvonne Wassenaar has 30 years experience scaling companies globally and driving transformation with technology.
-She currently is a board member of Forrester, Anaplan, Rubrik and Harvey Mudd College.
-Yvonne is also an advisor to cyber security start-ups StackHawk, SGNL, and Solvo.
-Most recently Yvonne served as CEO of Puppet, the development operations platform trusted by enterprises to deliver better software faster.
+Board Director and Senior Advisor Yvonne Wassenaar has 30 years of experience scaling companies globally and driving transformation with technology.
+She is currently a board member of Arista Networks, Braze, JFrog, Forrester Research, Rubrik and Harvey Mudd College.
+Wassenaar is also senior advisor in the technology sector for investors and startups.
+Most recently she served as CEO of Puppet, the development operations platform trusted by enterprises to deliver better software faster.
 Prior to Puppet, Wassenaar was CEO of Airware, CIO at New Relic and held multiple leadership roles at VMware and Accenture.
-With many people concerned with how modern technology is used, Yvonne is championing its use to drive a safer, more efficient and innovative planet.
+With many people concerned with how modern technology is used, Wassenaar is championing its use to drive a safer, more efficient and innovative planet.

 Michael G. Wilson ’63